Goodbye Microsoft Exchange 2007

 Since it is in extended support Microsoft is only obligated to update the security for 2007, making sure that it’s still safe to use, while all of Microsoft’s other innovation being put into the newer versions of Exchange, like 2010 and 2013.

 But after April 2017 Microsoft will no longer offer any support for 2007 and those still using it will be left to scour public forums and blogs when they need to fix the outdated software.

 Although the end of service date isn’t until 2017, it’s probably a good time to start thinking about upgrading programs before being left stranded without Exchange 2007 support.
-There are many different options but these are what we would recommend:

 All of these programs provide you with the tools you used in Exchange 2007.
 While upgrading isn’t always the most enjoyable process, moving to a more modern program opens up communication, and improves your messaging infrastructure and productivity.